fragaria/karmen-docs/docs/pill-win10.md

 </div>

-Pill should now be accessible either at [pill.karmen.tech](http://pill.karmen.tech) or at [169.254.13.1](http://169.254.13.1).
+Finally, **disconnect your Karmen Pill and reconnect it again**.
+It should now be accessible either at [pill.karmen.tech](http://pill.karmen.tech) or at [169.254.13.1](http://169.254.13.1).
 Configure your Karmen Pill [the usual way](pill-getting-started.md?id=initial-configuration) and once you complete the